“Almost like a real web site”

 The following is a reference / historical listing of the 70-millimeter presentations of “Batman” in North America.
 These were the cinemas worth seeking out to experience this motion picture.

 “Batman” was among seventeen confirmed first-run films released in 1989 with 70mm prints for selected engagements.
 Approximately seventy-five 70mm prints were struck for distribution in North America and represented about three percent of the film’s total initial print run.
-The Warner Bros. release — directed by Tim Burton and starring Jack Nicholson, Michael Keaton and Kim Basinger — opened June 23rd.
+The Warner Bros. release — directed by Tim Burton (“Pee-wee’s Big Adventure,” “Edward Scissrohands”) and starring Jack Nicholson, Michael Keaton and Kim Basinger — opened June 23rd.

 For the release of “Batman,” Warner Bros. employed the services of Lucasfilm’s Theatre Alignment Program (TAP) to evaluate and approve the cinemas selected to book a 70mm print.

-Pre-release screenings included the world premiere held June 19th at the Village in Los Angeles and late-night sneak preview screenings June 22nd in many of the cinemas in which it opened.
+Pre-release screenings included the world premiere held June 19th at the Village in Los Angeles.
+In many of the cinemas in which it opened there were late-night sneak preview screenings June 22nd.

-The 70mm prints of “Batman” featured Six-Track Dolby Stereo (“A” encoded “baby boom” format) and pillarboxed imagery (approximately 1.85:1) blown up from spherical 35mm.
+The 70mm prints of “Batman” featured magnetic Six-Track Dolby Stereo (“A” encoded Baby Boom format [Dolby processor setting “42”]) and pillarboxed imagery (approximately 1.85:1) blown up from spherical 35mm and provided a superior projection and sound experience in comparison to the film’s 35mm prints.

-Warner Bros. circulated 70mm Six-Track Dolby coming-attraction trailers for “Christmas Vacation,” “Cookie,” “In Country,” “Lethal Weapon 2,” “Next of Kin,” “Second Sight,” “Tango & Cash” and “Young Einstein” during the release of “Batman.”
+During the initial weeks of the “Batman” release, Warner Bros. circulated 70mm Six-Track Dolby coming-attraction trailers for “Lethal Weapon 2” and “Young Einstein,” and over the course of the film’s lengthy release the studio circulated additional 70mm trailers including “Christmas Vacation,” “Cookie,” “In Country,” and “Next of Kin.”
 Other studios circulated 70mm trailers during this period, as well.
 Ultimately, any 70mm trailers screened during 70mm presentations of “Batman” varied by venue and screening.

-The duration of the engagements (measured in weeks) has been included in parenthesis following the applicable cinema name.
+The duration of the engagements (measured in weeks) is included in parenthesis following the applicable cinema name.

 ALBERTA